 Pippin’s outlook on victory wasn't so rosy.
 Despite their legendary bravery, his old unit had been handed off to French command when white American solders refused to fight alongside them.
 After more days of continuous combat than any other unit its size, the 369th returned to a massive parade through New York, but the celebration only briefly masked the reality of Black life in America—disfranchisement, segregation, debt and racial violence.
 Valorous service by Black Americans hadn't advanced racial equality in WWI, why would WWII be any different?

-And so a burly white man with dead eyes hammers a wedge into the victory sign, and a crack expands down an already divided canvas.
-On the left, Black machinists and Airmen, on the right white machinists and airmen—but while the Black men are overseen by a Black Statue of Liberty, the hooded KKK and a white man carrying a noose hover over the white half of the canvas.
+A burly white man with dead eyes hammers a wedge into the victory sign, and a crack expands down an already divided canvas.
+On the left, Black machinists and Airmen, on the right white machinists and airmen.
+But while the Black men are overseen by a Black Statue of Liberty, the hooded KKK and a white man carrying a noose hover over the white half of the canvas.

 Got questions, comments or corrections about Mr. Prejudice?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.